-In the second season of American Crime Story, FX made the world turn their eyes to Miami Beach and a very grim part of its history: the assassination of Gianni Versace.
+In the second season of American Crime Story, FX made the world turn its eyes to Miami Beach and a very grim part of its history: the assassination of Gianni Versace.

 The hit series explored the assassination of Gianni Versace, who was gunned down right on the front steps of his Ocean Drive mansion in 1997.

 The death of the iconic Italian fashion designer stunned South Beach and sent police scrambling to find the murderer.